pavponn/Concentration-PlayingCard/README.md

-# PlayingCard ver.
-2
+# Concentration: Playing card version
-Playing card demo written in Swift.
-Concentration game variation with animation.
+Demo of Concentration game with playing cards written in Swift.